Prag8855/aab/content/guides/permanent-residence.md

 The *Ausländerbehörde* will process your application.
 You might get no response for a few months.
 When I applied, they took 3 months to reply.

-They might email you and ask for more documents.[^2] Read the email carefully.
+When they reply, they might ask for more documents.[^2] They might need more recent

 If you can't reply to their email, use the [contact form](/out/auslanderbehorde-contact) to send more documents.[^53]

-When they have all the documents they need, they will invite you for an appointment.
+When they have the documents they need, they will give you an appointment.
+In the appointment invitation, they might ask for more documents.

-Sometimes, it takes so long that you must bring a more recent version of your documents.[^32]

-**In Berlin, it usually takes 4 to 10 months.**[^5] It took me 9 months.
-If you wait more than 3 months after you apply, you can [sue the *Ausländerbehörde* for inaction](/guides/berlin-auslanderbehorde-appointment#sue-the-auslanderbehorde), but it might not help.

 After your *Ausländerbehörde* appointment, it usually takes {{ RESIDENCE_PERMIT_WAIT_TIME }} to get your permanent residence.[^34]